 - Select Save.

-- Set the Global monitoring switch for RabbitMQ to the On position.
+- Turn on the Global monitoring switch for RabbitMQ.

 RabbitMQ monitoring is enabled globally.